-Because we measured over 800 successful (e.g., participant satisfaction scores of 95% or more) generic training programs and found that only 1-in-5 participants changed their on-the-job behavior and performance after the training.
-Stand-alone generic training programs tend to overwhelm participants with a lengthy list of managerial skills that all sound good (e.g., goal setting, coaching conversations, communication, decision making, conflict management, etc.) but do not create the level of relevance required for true behavior change.
+Because we measured over 800 training programs and found that only 1-in-5 participants changed their on-the-job behavior and performance after stand-alone training.
+Stand-alone generic training programs tend to overwhelm participants with a lengthy list of managerial skills that all sound good (e.g., goal setting, meeting facilitation, coaching conversations, communication, decision making, conflict management, etc.) but do not create the level of relevance required for true behavior change.

 Instead, identify the critical three to five scenarios and skills that will have the greatest impact on your new manager, their boss, and their team in a way that aligns with the organization’s strategic priorities and talent management plans.
 Then invest the time and resources to train, coach, and reinforce them.